 Attempts of American schools to facilitate moral development are examined, from colonial religious training to recent curriculum models and instructional strategies.
 The relationship between moral education, ethical theory, and national moral debates is explored, with particular attention to the implications of contemporary moral issues for American educational institutions.
-Meets the General Education Ethics in the Modern World requirement.
-(Alternate years, offered 2009-2010.)
+Prerequisite: IDCR 151.
+Meets General Education Ethics in the Modern World requirement.
+(Offered Spring Semester only.)